 But it was.

-Earlier this week I was scanning photographs of our lives, but I didn’t come across this one.
-Most of the pictures I was looking at were older than this.
+Earlier this week I was scanning old photographs of our lives, but I didn’t come across this one from the play — most of the pictures I was looking at were much older.
 It is even harder to believe how long ago those memories took place.

 Today was a truly interesting day.
 Peggy and I got a new printer recently, and it includes a scanner.
 I have never been particularly interested in having a scanner, so it has taken me a while to warm up to the idea.